 The Associate in Science (A.S.) in Entrepreneurship degree provides students with design thinking and decision-making skills and the confidence and relationships necessary to turn ideas into market-ready products, services, businesses or ventures.
 With cutting-edge curriculum and in-demand College Credit Certificates (CCCs) embedded into the program, the A.S. in Entrepreneurship provides the student with a competitive advantage.

-Experience the success and satisfaction of life as a visionary entrepreneur, improving the world, creating jobs and providing a positive future for yourself and others.
-This degree will help you understand the context, concerns and language of entrepreneurship and prepare you to make your entry into the marketplace with your own business.
+Experience the success and satisfaction of life as a visionary entrepreneur, improving the world, creating jobs and providing a positive future.
+This degree will allow learners to understand the context, concerns and language of entrepreneurship and prepare students to break into the marketplace with their own business.
+Envision evolving a personal passion into a profitable family-owned business, start-up venture, or social venture.

-Imagine developing your personal passion into a profitable business, non-profit, or social venture.
-Imagine learning with world-class instructors from global innovation leaders such as Facebook, Lyft and Citi.
-Imagine being empowered by a program redesigned from the ground up at MDC’s IDEA CENTER to prepare you for the challenges unique to the 21st Century, such as technological disruption, and changing business paradigms.
+Imagine being empowered by a program redesigned from the ground up from the Fernandez Family School of Global Business to prepare you for the challenges unique to the 21st Century, such as technological disruption and changing business paradigms.

 |Estimated tuition cost:|

 The A.S. in Entrepreneurship will help students to recognize and analyze a business opportunity and offers three track options: (1) Family-Owned Business (2) Start-Up Venture (3) Social Venture; these tracks allow students to earn two CCCs in the track of their choice as stackable credentials within the A.S. in Entrepreneurship.

 Students will learn how to recognize opportunities, convert those opportunities into economic engines and combine digital and traditional marketing tools to brand self, acquire customers and grow their business.